- Fee assured

-Dr J Tomson qualified as a physician in 1999 and completed higher specialist training in Cardiology in the West Midlands (CCT) in 2015, and Cardiovascular research and epidemiology at Oxford (MD).
+Dr J Tomson qualified as a physician in 1999 and completed higher specialist training in Cardiology in the West Midlands Deanery (CCT Cardiology) in 2015 after undertaking Cardiovascular research and epidemiology training at Oxford (MD).
 He is a Consultant Cardiologist at the Royal Free London Hospitals and an Honorary Clinical Associate Professor at UCL Medical School, London and consults privately mainly in London.

 His specialist interests include cardiac rhythm management, cardiac device therapy (cardiac resynchronisation therapy, pacemakers, implantable cardioverter defibrillators), heart failure, cardiomyopathies, palpitations and syncope.
 He also has expertise in cardiovascular imaging, cardiovascular research including epidemiology and drug trials.
 He is a Member of the Royal College of Physicians (MRCP), and is a Certified Cardiac Device Specialist (CCDS) by the IBHRE.
 He conducts cardiovascular research and teaches medical students at the UCL, London.

 Areas of interest

 Cardiac Rhythm management; management of palpitations; loss of consciousness or syncope; management of palpitation; management of dizziness; Implant of Cardiac devices; heart failure; cardiac defibrillator; cardiac resynchronisation therapy; atrial fibrillation; prevention of stroke and cardiovascular disease; management of breathlessness; coronary disease; cardiovascular diseases; cardiac problems with chronic illnesses; cardiovascular research.

 Current NHS consultant posts held

-Consultant Cardiologist with interests in Cardiac Rhythm Management and Heart Failure.
+Consultant Cardiologist - Cardiac Rhythm Management and Heart Failure.

 Royal Free Hospital,

 London.
 NW3 2QG

-Cardiovascular disease , Rhythm disorders, Syncope and fainting, Cardiac function, Arterial stiffness, Hypertension, Vitamin D and CVD, Epidemiology, and clinical evidence through Randomised controlled trials.Developing International research collaboration.
+Cardiovascular disease , Rhythm disorders, Syncope and fainting, Cardiac function, Arterial stiffness, Cardiovascular function monitors, Hypertension, Epidemiology and clinical evidence through Randomised controlled trials.Developing International research collaboration.

 1. Tomson J, et al. Effects of vitamin D on blood pressure, arterial stiffness and cardiac function in older people after 1 year: BEST-D trial.
 J Am Heart Assoc.
 2017 Oct 24;6(10)